rpa-tomorrow/rpa-tomorrow/README.md

 To use the Speech-to-Text feature of the program a Google service account key is required, since it uses the Google [Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text).

-With the Cloud Speech-to-Text API [enabled](https://console.cloud.google.com/apis/library/speech.googleapis.com) in your project the key can be created and downloaded as follows

 1. Navigate to [Google Cloud Console](https://console.cloud.google.com/apis/) and make sure the correct project is selected.
 2. Go to `credentials`
 3. Click `Create credentials` and select `Service account`